mido/mido/docs/meta_message_types.rst

 3/8 : MetaMessage('time_signature', numerator=3, denominator=8)

-.. note:: From 1.2.9 time signature message have the correct default
+.. versionadded:: 1.2.9

-          value of 4/4.
+    Time signature message have the correct default value of 4/4.
 In earlier versions the default value was 2/4 due to a typo in the code.

 key_signature (0x59)